detekt/detekt/README.md

       Default: false
     --help, -h
       Shows the usage.
+  * --input, -i
+      Input path to analyze (path/to/project).
     --output, -o
-      Specify the file to output to.
+      Directory where output reports are stored.
     --output-name, -on
       The base name for output reports is derived from this parameter.
     --parallel
       Enables parallel compilation of source files.
 Should only be used if the analyzing project has more than ~200 kotlin files.
       Default: false
-  * --input, -i
-      Input path to analyze (path/to/project).
     --plugins, -p
-      Extra paths to ruleset jars separated by ',' or ';'.
+      Extra paths to plugin jars separated by ',' or ';'.
 ```

 `--input` can either be a directory or a single Kotlin file.